 The pub will also be screening all the action from the racecourse, perfect if you want to enjoy the races in the warm, and will be hosting live music nights to keep the party spirit going on Thursday and Friday!

-Get your day of racing off to a fine start at Cheltenham’s Hotel du Vin, with a selection of cooked dishes in addition to an array of breakfast delights on the buffet table, served from 7am on weekdays and 8am on weekends.
+Get your day off to a racing start at Cheltenham’s Hotel du Vin, with a selection of cooked dishes in addition to an array of breakfast delights.

-Along with treats such as brioche French toast; crêpes; eggs Benedict; and omelettes on the menu, guests can look forward to breakfast cocktails and Guinness throughout race week.
+Along with sweet treats such as brioche French toast; crêpes; and breakfast pots, guests can look forward to traditional breakfasts and eggs Benedict.

 Whether you’re craving a hearty full English, bacon bap, or pancakes with all the trimmings, Boston Team Party’s varied menu has something to tempt all racegoers.